Frequently Asked Questions

 Can I register my child with special needs?

 In order to give your child the most successful week at camp possible, any special accommodations must be requested prior to your child’s arrival at camp.
 The Covenant Harbor team can, with limits, provide additional staff support to specific campers in order to set them up for success.
 This is available on a first-come, first-served basis.
-In all cases involving special accommodation, please contact Covenant Harbor as early as possible (and at least three weeks in advance of your child’s anticipated arrival at camp) so that the Covenant Harbor team may gain a complete understanding of your child’s unique circumstances, and with your input, assess if your child’s needs can be met.
+In all cases involving special accommodation, please contact Covenant Harbor as early as possible (and at least three weeks in advance of the start to summer camp on June 15) so that the Covenant Harbor team may gain a complete understanding of your child’s unique circumstances, and with your input, assess if your child’s needs can be met.

 Who can I call to ask questions?